idpay/idpay-gravity-forms-plugin/readme.txt

 * If you need to use this plugin in Test mode, Select the "Sandbox" checkbox.

 == Changelog ==

+== 2.0.0, STP 11, 2023 ==
+* New Version Plugin And Many Add Features
+* Fix All Problems
+* Update Structures
+* Tested Up With Wordpress 6.3.1 And GravityForm 2.7.12

 == 1.1.2, Nov 13, 2022 ==
 * Tested Up With Wordpress 6.1 And GravityForm 2.6.3